zicecommunity/ziceio/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-- What version of Zepio are you using?
+- What version of ZiCEio are you using?
 - Which Operating System are you using (macOS/Linux/Windows)?
 What version?
-- Are you using an external `zcashd` daemon or the one built inside Zepio?
+- Are you using an external `zcashd` daemon or the one built inside ZiCEio?

 ### Logs

-- `%APPDATA%/zepio/main-process-logs.txt` on Windows
+- `%APPDATA%/ziceio/main-process-logs.txt` on Windows
-- `$XDG_CONFIG_HOME/zepio/main-process-logs.txt` or `~/.config/zepio/main-process-logs.txt` on Linux
+- `$XDG_CONFIG_HOME/ziceio/main-process-logs.txt` or `~/.config/ziceio/main-process-logs.txt` on Linux
-- `~/Library/Application Support/zepio/main-process-logs.txt` on macOS
+- `~/Library/Application Support/ziceio/main-process-logs.txt` on macOS